 And I couldn't get through to a supervisor in the credit card department, either.
 Well, as one of Despair.com's brilliant posters pointed out, if you ignore the customers long enough, they'll just go away.....

-Review about: Target Customer Care.
+Product or Service Mentioned: Target Customer Care.

 Reason of review: Poor customer service.

 Preferred solution: Let the company propose a solution.

 I didn't like: Inaccessibility of management, Poor problem handing, Apparent policy of indifference to customers.